 The relative lengths of your individual toes depend on the kind of foot you have.
 The ‘Egyptian Foot’ is where your big toe is the longest and ‘Greek Foot’ is where either your second or third toes is the longest.
 Depending on your foot type, the longest toes and consequently their toenails are more likely to get injured.

-The black colour of the nail is usually because of the presence of blood, from a blister, drying up.
+The black color of the nail is usually because of the presence of blood, from a blister, drying up.
 If the black toenail is the result of a blood blister the painful symptoms should decrease within 24 hours.
 Once a new nail grows in, the damaged nail will usually fall off.

 Who is more prone to black toenails?